Tickets to My Downfall: Year-end lists

-Commercial performance
+Commercial performance and legacy

 Tickets to My Downfall debuted at number one on the US Billboard 200 all-format albums chart, moving 126,000 album equivalent units in its first week.
 It became his first number one album, tripling the opening numbers for his prior album, Hotel Diablo in 2019, and made it the first rock album to top the chart in just over a year, since Tool's album Fear Inoculum in September 2019.
 It became the fifth longest charting album on Billboard's Top Rock Albums history after spending thirteen weeks in the number one spot.
 The album was confirmed to have just sold over 200,000 copies in pure album sales, as of April 8, 2022.
 The album received a two-times platinum certification in the United States RIAA with 2 million units sold.

 In Australia, the album debuted and peaked at number two on the ARIA Albums Chart for the chart dated 5 October 2020, held off from the number one position by Joji's Nectar.
 The following week, the album fell three positions to number five.

 In Canada, the album debuted at number one on the Canadian Albums Chart for the chart dated 10 October 2020.
 The album was confirmed to have sold over 49,000 units by 13 July 2021.
 The album was awarded a double-platinum certification by Music Canada, signifying over 160,000 units sold.

 The popularity of the album began a pop punk revival in the 2020s.
 The Evening Standard credited the album as "bridg[ing] the gap" between the modern pop punk scene and the mainstream interest that developed from the emo rap scene.